 Gluten free: a food that contains fewer than 20 parts per million of gluten

-There is no regulation or specific definition for the term “whole”, which generally refers to foods that are minimally processed or without added ingredients, whole foods generally include fresh produce, meat, dairy, fish, and whole grains.
+There is no regulation or specific definition for the term “whole” on food packaging, which generally refers to foods that are minimally processed or without added ingredients, whole foods generally include fresh produce, meat, dairy, fish, and whole grains.

 “No antibiotics” or “raised without antibiotics”